american revolution blog

 Posted on 23:04 by cena mical

-HAWAII - Justin Bieber recently went to Hawaii for a little R&R with his girlfriend Selena Gomez, and by walking to the beach in his swimsuit, he inadvertently showed the world his new tattoo.
-The new ink reportedly says 'Jesus' in Hebrew and runs along the Justin's left side. [link]
+JUST SO YOU KNOWBy Nadine Cheung"Jesus" in Hebrew going down side (not the bird at waist)HAWAII - Justin Bieber recently went to Hawaii for a little R&R with his girlfriend Selena Gomez, and by walking to the beach in his swimsuit, he inadvertently showed the world his new tattoo.
+The new ink reportedly says 'Jesus' in Hebrew and runs along the Justin's left side. [li...

 Read More